 Like learning anything new, the more days a month/week that you can dedicate to learning to fly, the quicker you will progress.
 Learning to fly hang gliders is easier than learning to ride a bicycle.
 We specialize in personalized instruction.

-Most students acheives their Hang 1, Beginning rating, in 2 days.
-It takes an average of 6 to 10 days to achieve your Hang 2, Novice rating.
-This includes several mountain lessons.
-A Novice rating allows you to fly without an instructor in our mountains.
-Soon you will be using the thermals to stay up and soar for hours, like a soaring bird.
+Most students acheive their Hang 1, Beginning rating, in 2 days.
+It takes an average of 7 to 10 days to achieve your Hang 2, Novice rating.
+A Novice rating allows you to fly in our mountains with supervision.
+Soon you will be using the thermals to stay up and soar for hours.

 Students average 50 to 100 feet in the air by the end of the first hang gliding lesson.